Talking About Estranged Adult Children and Some Healing Advice

 One mom shared, “Take the anger, and put it into positive energy to improve yourself… Over time it became easier.
 I still feel sad, but I refuse to harbor anger since it only hurts me more.
 I acknowledge my sadness but move around and above it to help myself move forward.”

 Time is a healer.
-We need to process the pain but then it might be wisdom to put the pain behind us.
+We need to process the pain but then it might be wise to put the pain behind us.

 While our children took away the choice to be in a relationship with them, we still have other choices.
 The best choice we can make is to move on and live a rich, fulfilling life with new interests and pursuits.
 Spending the rest of our days wallowing in sorrow serves no one.